Contact Us Today 01642 716680

 • Real-World Example: A company utilises a BCP to quickly resume operations following a significant data breach by switching to a secure backup database.

-• Hypothetical Scenario: A retail business experiences an e-commerce platform outage due to a DDoS attack and activates their BCP to re-route customer transactions to a secondary platform, thereby continuing sales operations.
+• Hypothetical Scenario: A retail business experiences an e-commerce platform outage due to a DDoS attack.
+It activates its BCP to re-route customer transactions to a secondary platform, thereby continuing sales operations.

 Related Terms: